 Listed here are the articles on Accounts:

-Step 3: Connect to and complete workpapers (Workpapers Page)
+Step 3: Connect to and complete workpapers (Workpapers screen)

 Reportance connects to the Business Fitness Smart Workpapers Suite.
 The workpapers at their core import data from Reportance and allow auto-completion of reconciliation fields and form the base for compiling compliance jobs.